 SSO can also make it easier to disable access quickly when an employee leaves the organization.

-ACC assists customers with reviewing security roles and helping align access with operational responsibilities.
+ACC assists customers with reviewing ERP security roles and helping align user access with real-world business responsibilities.

 User access and security settings should not be reviewed only once.
 Regular reviews help organizations identify outdated permissions, inactive accounts, and policy gaps before they become larger issues.